calebmsword/javascript-notes/deep-clone.md

 console.log(Object.getPrototypeOf(map) === Map.prototype);  // true
 ```

 The cloned object can have a different prototype than that of the original prototype, even if original object has a native prototype.
-This is a bug.
+I cannot tell whether this is a bug or a feature.

 ### deep clone and WeakMaps and WeakSets